Magic Quadrant for Mobile Data Protection

 - Companies that sell port controls and external/removable media protections as their only or main features, without meeting other core aspects of the MDP definition, did not qualify for inclusion in this Magic Quadrant.

-- The vendor must own or license FIPS-140-2 certified encryption for the MDP product.
+- The vendor must own or license FIPS 140-2 certified encryption for the MDP product.
+Gartner considers this certification to be a minimum standard of commitment to the encryption market.
 Valid certifications may be acquired and, therefore, exist under several names.
 A vendor will be considered if its FIPS 140 application is processing during the study year.

-- The vendor must provide centrally managed access controls, lockouts, and key management/recovery and system recovery methods.
+- The vendor must provide centrally managed access controls, lockouts, and key management/recovery and system recovery methods that operate in FIPS mode.

 - The product must be commercially supported.